faithwanjiku/churn-analysis/README.md

 ## Methodology
 1. Data Inspection & Cleaning - Loaded the dataset into Pandas, inspected it with .head(), .shape, .info(), and checked for missing values.
-Found whitespace-only entries in 'TotalCharges' column customer with 0 tenure, stripped and replaced them with '0.0', then converted the column to float.
+Found whitespace entries in 'TotalCharges' column customer with 0 tenure, stripped and replaced them with '0.0', then converted the column to float.
 2. Churn Analysis - Calculated the overall churn rate, then broke it down by contract type and payment method individually, and by both combined, to find